F1iX/rpi-nextcloud-docker-compose/README.md

 - Port redirection for external connections on port 80 and 443

 ## Deployment
+1. Clone this repository including the submodules with `git clone --recurse-submodules https://github.com/ankicommunity/docker-anki-sync-server.git`
-1. Configure variables and credentials and save files as `nextcloud-variables.env` and `mysql-variables.env`
+2. Configure variables and credentials in `anki-variables.env`
-1. Configure the volume holding your Nextcloud user data
+3. Create the folder holding your anki user data and enter it in the docker-compose.yml file
-    - Mount an external HDD, e.g. to `/media/usbssd`
-    - Create a folder, e.g. `/media/usbssd/nextcloud-data`
-    - `chown www-data:root /media/usbssd/nextcloud-data`
-    - `chmod 770 /media/usbssd/nextcloud-data`
-    - ...or delete the line `- /media/usbssd/nextcloud-data:/var/www/html/data` to simply use the main Docker volume `nextcloud` for your data
+Example: `- /media/usbssd/anki-data:/app/data`
-1. Run `docker-compose up -d`
+4. Run `docker-compose up -d --build`
-1. Navigate to your domain, configure database to MySQL on host `db` with the credentials specified in `mysql-variables.env`
-1. Enjoy your nextcloud instance!
+5. Add/Configure users by sending the appropriate commands to the administration interface inside container `anki-server` with
+`docker exec anki-server /app/anki-sync-server/ankisyncctl.py YOURCOMMANDHERE` `
+    Commands:
+      adduser <username> - add a new user deluser <username> - delete a user
+      lsuser             - list users
+      passwd <username>  - change password of a user
+`